JarekCh/CoctailDB/README.md

 # TheCocktailDB

-Application that allow user to serach for favorite drink.
-User instruction and ingredients for single drink.
-Project using TheCocktailDB API, context for state managing and react router for site navigation.
+Application that allows user to search for favorite drink.
+User can get instructions and ingredients for picked drink.
+Project is using TheCocktailDB API, context for state managing and react router for site navigation.

 ## Technologies